Introduction

 Congratulation

-You’ve successfully deployed matrix synapse server with an element interface with VOIP over your own TURN server and chatbot token-managed registration.
+You’ve successfully deployed matrix synapse server with an element interface with VOIP over your own TURN server and synapse-admin for user,room management.

 Useful